AT&T, Discovery join media brands as cord-cutting encroaches

 A standalone streaming service for CNN is also a possibility.

-AT&T operates HBO Max, and Discovery created its own streaming service.
+The combined media company will be dwarfed in size by the rival streaming services.

 HBO Max and HBO have a combined U.S. subscriber base of about 44 million, and Discovery+ has about 15 million subscribers.
+Netflix has more than 200 million subscribers worldwide, and Disney+ has over 100 million.

+Still, some media analysts say by joining forces, the new company will be better able to compete.

 “The new company will be able to join the upper tier of global (streaming) players: Netflix, Disney and Amazon,” Craig Moffett of MoffettNathanson told investors.